ozontech/file.d/plugin/action/k8s/README.md

 # Kubernetes plugin
-Adds k8s meta info to docker logs and also joins split docker logs into one event.
+Adds kubernetes meta information into events collected from docker log files.
+Also joins split docker logs into one event.

 Source docker log file name should be in format:<br> `[pod-name]_[namespace]_[container-name]-[container-id].log`